snotwadd20/ClickerFramework/README.md

 --- STUFF THAT GOES ON BUTTONS ---
 (these do most of the work)

+- AddToRate.cs - Put on a button.
+Send "OnClick" message to add to a currency's global click or tick rates
 - Buyable.cs - Put on a button (send "Buy" message) to make it a buyable.
 Disables button if you can't afford it.
 Works with following scripts:

-- MultiplyResource - Use this on a button (send OnClick) to multiply the total Resource count by n when clicked.
+- MultiplyCurrency - Use this on a button (send OnClick) to multiply the linkes currency total by n when clicked.
+Use with a buyable, and the price gets subtracted before the multiplication.
-- RegisterMultiplier - Use this on a button (send OnClick) to add to the total global Tick or Click multiplier when clicked.

 --- WRAPPERS ---
 (Files to make this work with certain plugins.
 Delete these if you don't use those plugins)

 - ProgressBarUI.cs & ProgressBarSprite.cs - These inherit from a script in the Unity Store Package "Power Progress Bars" and also implement the IValue interface.
-This allows me to use "Power Progress Bars" scripts with my IValue interface
+This allows me to use "Power Progress Bars" scripts with my IValue interface d